 Thank you for your recent correspondence about Brexit.
-The result of the Referendum was clear and, regrettably, the deal negotiated by the Prime Minister does not honour the decision of 65% of our neighbours in Gravesham who voted in the Referendum, and a majority of the country to leave the EU.
+The result of the Referendum was clear but, regrettably, the current deal negotiated by the Prime Minister does not honour the decision of 65% of our neighbours in Gravesham who voted in the Referendum, and a majority of the country, to leave the EU.

-I have also put in a letter to Sir Graham Brady, indicating that I no longer have confidence in the Prime Minister.
-I have done so with a heavy heart, not least because she is in many ways a remarkable person.
+Before Christmas I put in a letter to Sir Graham Brady, indicating that I no longer have confidence in the Prime Minister.
+I did so with a heavy heart, not least because she is in many ways a remarkable person.
 However, I believe that Mrs May is (and has always been) determined to keep us bound to the EU in any way she can and lacks the courage, vision and leadership to seize the opportunities that Brexit offers us as an independent nation.
 I regret that my fellow Conservative MPs did not vote against her when the matter was put to a vote on 11th December, but it does not change the fact that you can't have someone leading the mission who does not believe in the mission.